b-harvest/ethrpc-checker/README.md

 $ solc --bin --abi --evm-version london ERC20.sol -o .
 ```

-Copy the value of `ERC20.bin` and to the ContractBytecode in `main.go`
+- When compile finished, change the slot index of the GetStorageAt if you have different storage variables.